 NYSE A/D Line vs. Dow Jones Industrial Average

-1. From July to October, the Dow Jones Industrials made two peaks, which we now know to be the top of the Bull Market.
+- In the chart above, the Dow Jones Industrials made two peaks from July to October, which we now know to be the top of the Bull Market.

-5. In February, we can see that the decline in the major indices was also reflected in most stocks on the NYSE.
+- In February, the decline in the major indices was also reflected in most stocks on the NYSE.
 Hence, no divergence from this move down is yet visible, indicating that the broader market confirms the market decline we are currently seeing.

 You can use this method to find similar divergences in previous market busts, crashes, or major market turning points.
 If you feel the market is heading into a serious correction or trend change, look at the breadth and, specifically, the AD line.